manuel-russello/ICp-banking-microservices/README.md

 	![alt text](images/clone.png "Clone the banking app")

-	* This source code can be imported into your favorite IDE.

-5. Take a look of the *banking-application* folder:
+5. Import the source code into your favorite IDE and take a look of the *banking-application* folder:

 	![alt text](images/banking_app_structure.png "Banking application")
 	* *app.js*: the Node.js application (server code).